 - Kim Townes, HR Director, Royal Victoria Regional Health Centre

-- Some organizations overinvest, while others underinvest in lightweight, point-to-point solutions.
-Finding the sweet spot between a full suite and lightweight functionality is no easy task.
+- HR and IT leaders struggle to craft a right-sized strategy that meets business needs.
+Some overinvest in platforms, while others underinvest in lightweight, point-to-point solutions.
+Finding the sweet spot between full-suite and lightweight functionality is no easy task.

 - Align HRIS goals with the business.
-Organizations must position HR as a partner prior to embarking on an HRIS initiative, aligning technology goals with organizational objectives before looking at software.
+HR needs to positional itself as a strategic partner before embarking on an HRIS initiative and selecting a software.

 - Communication is key.
 Often, HR and IT speak different languages.
-Maintain a high degree of communication by engaging stakeholder groups early.
+Engage stakeholder groups early.

 - Plan where you want to go.
 Designing a roadmap based on clear requirements, alignment with the business, and an understanding of priorities will contribute to success.